zhuyiche/llava-phi/README.md

 LLaVA is trained on 8 A100 GPUs with 80GB memory.
 To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly.
 Always keep the global batch size the same: `per_device_train_batch_size` x `gradient_accumulation_steps` x `num_gpus`.

 ### Hyperparameters
 We use a similar set of hyperparameters as Vicuna in finetuning.
 Both hyperparameters used in pretraining and finetuning are provided below.
+We note that the hyperparameters may not be the same as we reported in the arxiv paper, as this is an on-going project and we are making frequent changes on our codes.

 1. Pretraining